Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 These 5 roles are really only the tip of the digital iceberg.

-Digital marketing is getting increasingly complex to manage, several other niche roles are emerging as well, such as analytics managers, copywriting experts, landing/sales page optimizers, paid media specialists, email marketing experts, video marketing specialists, and the list keeps going.
+Digital marketing is getting increasingly complex to manage, several other niche roles are emerging as well, such as analytics managers, copywriting experts, landing/sales page optimizers, paid media specialists, email experts, video marketing specialists, and the list keeps going.

 Sometimes a business wants to expand into a new marketing channel and they don’t have anyone that has experience in that channel on the team.
 This is where a freelance marketer would come in and make a strategy for that channel and/or start managing it from top to bottom.